chrisbodger/VeinCam/docs/CONOPS.md

 The device should conform to hospital hygiene practices, as well as their Information Communication Technology Services Policy.

+#### Poster and Presentation

 ### Timelines
-Project timelines are yet to be determined, as with the milestones
+Project timelines are yet to be determined.

 ### Work Breakdown Structure
 1. Requirements Analysis